 Property and equipment are recorded at cost, less accumulated depreciation.
 Property and equipment are depreciated on a straight-line basis over the applicable life of the asset class.
 Depreciation is calculated for computer software, office equipment, and furniture and fixtures using useful lives of 3, 5, and 7 years, respectively.
+Internal and external costs incurred in connection with developing or obtaining software for internal use are capitalized and amortized over the estimated useful lives of the software, which range from three to five years, beginning when the software project is complete and the application is put into production.
 Leasehold improvements are depreciated over the shorter of the estimated useful life of the asset or the remaining expected lease term.
 Gains or losses upon sale or other disposition of fixed assets, are included in the consolidated statements of operations.